emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

   1:
     action: replicas
     description: >-
-      Reduce the replica count to 0 for logstash- prefixed indices older than 10 days (based on index creation_date)
+      Reduce the replica count to 0 for syslog- prefixed indices older than 10 days (based on index creation_date)
     options:
       count: 0